steveb520/network_ecourse/mastering-lead-generation/modules/module-07-real-world/README.md

+## Why This Matters for Deal Quality

+Understanding positioning conceptually is different from applying it.

+This module explores how positioning and relationship leverage show up in real-world sales environments — and why some reps consistently receive better opportunities than others.

 # Module 7: Real-World Application (Make It Real)

 This module is where everything stops being “training content” and starts becoming **a repeatable system**.